kace-study/react-all-blacks/README.md

 - The ratio of the color is at random
 - Color of panel will change if you click it
 - You can clear game by changing color of all panels to black
+- You can restart the game by clicking start button

 ## Set Up in Your Local
 you can run the following command: